Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Residual Network

-Because our SDDF model satisfies the Eikonal equation by construction, we do not need an extra loss term to regularize the network and can use fewer parameters in the model, making it more efficient to train.
+The proof of Proposition~\ref{prop:eikonal_equation_with_residual} is presented in Supplemental~\ref{sec:appdx_proof_prop_eikonal_equation_with_residual}.
+The intuition behind the proof is that the input position $\bfq$, which is the intersection point between the ray and the ellipsoid, does not change when $\bfp$ moves along the ray direction $\bfv$ as long as the same ellipsoid is selected by the prior network.
+Therefore, the residual SDDF correction $\delta_f(\bfp,\bfv)$ remains unchanged when $\bfp$ moves along $\bfv$, leading to a zero directional derivative along $\bfv$.
+Because our SDDF model satisfies the Eikonal equation by construction, we do not need an extra loss term to regularize the network and can use fewer parameters in the model, making it more efficient to train and evaluate.